Webinar | Beyond Taste: Multisensory Trends Driving Food Indulgence

 The Government of Canada is investing $8.2 million to support the scaling of sustainability operations in the food packaging industry.
 Sustainable food packaging solution provider Friendlier has received a $500,000 investment from the Government of Canada to standardize its reusable takeout packaging system nationwide.

-Unified Flex Packaging Technologies (UFPT) has also received a significant investment of $4 million from the Government of Canada to expand the manufacturing of recyclable films used in food packaging and pouches.
+Unified Flex Packaging Technologies (UFPT) has also received a $4 million investment from the Government of Canada to expand the manufacturing of recyclable films used in food packaging and pouches.

-In the UK, Innovate UK has allocated up to £2.5 million from the Smart Sustainable Plastic Packaging Programme to fund early-stage and mid-stage projects in the field of circular packaging.
+In the UK, Innovate UK has allocated up to £2.5 million from the Smart Sustainable Plastic Packaging Programme to fund early- and mid-stage projects in circular packaging.

-These government initiatives from different continents demonstrate a significant interest and commitment to transitioning towards circular packaging.
+These government initiatives across different continents demonstrate significant interest and commitment to transitioning to circular packaging.
 As a result, more government-private partnerships in this domain will emerge in the near future.

 Conclusion